UNT-RITS/Tutorials/Basic_Python/README.md

 -------------------------------------------------------------------------------------------------------

-## TIPS AND TRICKS in learning to code (applicable to any programming language):
+## :bulb: TIPS AND TRICKS in learning to code (applicable to any programming language):

     ★	Try to write the commands on your own to get used to the syntax.
 Avoid the copy-paste.